williamsca/bargaining-upzone/README.md

 > Statewide zoning reforms may fail to increase housing supply if local governments can respond along unregulated margins.
 I study the policy response of Virginia counties to a 2016 statewide reform that restricted their ability to charge developers for residential upzonings.
 I find that upzoning is highly price elastic: after the reform, the number of housing units allowed through residential upzonings fell by [X]\%.
 In counties which were partially exempted from the reform, however, total activity remained constant as localities substituted upzoning from affected to exempt areas.
 Rather than playing ``whack-a-mole'' with local zoning ordinances, states should directly subsidize the number of newly-permitted housing units.

 ## Meetings
+Kerem (11/30/2023)
+- If not already done: distill political economy mechanism (developed vs undeveloped landowners) to clean specification and show empirically that it matters
+- Want to have anecdotes about how urban, rural, and households are affected by proffers

 Leora (10/12/2023)
 - The incidence of proffers on all homeowners is a good economic question
 - Is there a property tax response?